What our students say

 For me personally, a lot of this inner strength comes from my family.
 They are a constant source of support for me.
 In my studies, my tutors also offer the guidance to help me through each semester.
 They make sure that my course mates and I get all the support we need to achieve our goals.

-My personal tutor saw my confidence increase as I progressed with my studies and recommended that I volunteer as a student representative at the University Open Day.
+My personal tutor saw my confidence increase as I progressed with my studies and recommended that I volunteer as a student representative at the university Open Day.

-This was a great opportunity for me to speak with other prospective students about my course and help them to decide if LJMU was the right path for them.
+This was a great opportunity for me to speak with prospective students about my course and help them to decide if LJMU was the right path for them.
 I found this to be very personally rewarding.

-Over the last couple of academic years, my course has helped improve a lot of my skills such as research, essay and report writing, and my approach to laboratory work.
+Over the last couple of academic years, my course has helped improve a lot of my skills such as research, essay and report writing and my approach to laboratory work.

 Right now, as a second year student, I am spending most of my time at the university library.
 In my spare time, I like to play piano, read books and cook.